 Nakayamaminami-31-36 Sanezawa, Izumi-ku, Sendai-shi, Miyagi-ken 981-3217, Japan

 In the early ‘90s, this enormous 100m statue of the goddess Kannon was built in Sendai by a private company.
 The statue, which was once the largest on Earth, unfortunately drew little tourism to the area.
 We insist that you change that now.
-The statue is an incredible sight: glistening white and towering over everything within reach, it’s one of the nation’s grandest spots that nobody even knows about.
+The Sendai Daikannon statue is an incredible sight and a true Japan landmark: glistening white and towering over everything within reach, it’s one of the nation’s grandest spots that nobody even knows about.

 Take a ferry around the archipelago at Matsushima Bay